 One of the main reasons for engine knocking could be improper combustion process, which is a result of early combustion due to the carbon build-up in the combustion chamber, insufficient air/fuel mixture and if the ignition occurs too quickly.

-The engine knocking could also due to overheating of the engine, which again is a combustion issue.
+The engine knocking could also be due to overheating of the engine, which again is a combustion issue.
 Lack of exhaust gas circulation or irregular gasoline octane also leads to engine knocking.

-Damage in crankshaft bearings, a broken flywheel that connects the engine to the transmission, an overused water pump bearing, a loose timing belt, a faulty air conditioning compressor or an alternator with overused bearing can all result in engine knocking rather they are internal mechanical faults that can cause the engine to create that knocking sound.
+Damage in crankshaft bearings, a broken flywheel that connects the engine to the transmission, an overused water pump bearing, a loose timing belt, a faulty air conditioning compressor or an alternator with overused bearing can all result in engine knocking; rather they are internal mechanical faults that can cause the engine to create that knocking sound.

 How can you prevent or avoid engine knocking?